rtfeldman/count/README.md

 # Count

-This was created to manage things like z-index.
-Here's how we might manage some z-index values manually:
+This was created to manage things like `tabIndex` and `z-index`.
+Here's how we might manage some `z-index` values manually:

 ```elm
 layers =